tayganr/purviewlab/modules/module05.md

 [< Previous Module](../modules/module04.md) - **[Home](../README.md)** - [Next Module >](../modules/module06.md)

+## :loudspeaker: Introduction

+In Azure Purview, classifications are similar to subject tags, and are used to mark and identify data of a specific type that's found within your data estate during scanning.
+Classifications help you to better manage your data.
+You can use them for prioritizing your data efforts or improve data security and regulatory compliance.
+Classifications also improve user productivity and decision-making, and allow you to reduce costs by classifying and finding unused data.

+Azure Purview provides a large set of default classifications that represent typical data types that might exist in your data estate (e.g. email address, credit card number, passport number, etc).
+In this module you learn how to create a custom classification, which can be an alternative to default classifications when they don't meet your needs.

 ## :thinking: Prerequisites

 * An [Azure account](https://azure.microsoft.com/en-us/free/) with an active subscription.